 Why are you giving an exam to your students?

 - To evaluate and grade students.
-Exams provide a controlled environment for independent work and so are often used to verify the state of students’ learning.
+Exams provide a controlled environment for independent work and so are often used to verify students’ learning.

 - To add variety to student learning.
 Exams are a form of learning activity.
 They can enable students to see the material from a different perspective.
 They also provide feedback that students can then use to improve their understanding.

-- To identify faults and correct them.
-Exams enable both students and instructors to identify which areas of the material taught are not being understood properly.
+- To identify weaknesses and correct them.
+Exams enable both students and instructors to identify which areas of the material students do not understand.
 This allows students to seek help, and instructors to address areas that may need more attention, thus enabling student progression and improvement.

-- To obtain feedback.
+- To obtain feedback on your teaching.
 You can use exams to evaluate your own teaching.
 Students’ performance on the exam will pinpoint areas where you should spend more time or change your current approach.

 - To provide statistics for the course or institution.
 Institutions often want information on how students are doing.
 How many are passing and failing, and what is the average achievement in class?
 Exams can provide this information.